sumup/sumup-go/DOCUMENTATION.md

 <a name="Operator"></a>
 ## type Operator

-Operator is a schema definition.
+Operator: Operator account for a merchant.

 ```go
 type Operator struct {